-The importance of mental health and personal wellness in the lives of migratory students led iSOSY to create several resources that educate and encourage those students, their families, and their service providers.
-The resources include five lessons focused on mental health, an in-depth look at the role of ACEs (Adverse Childhood Experiences) in the migratory community, state-specific resource sheets, and an entire Personal Wellness Training Package.
+The importance of mental health and personal wellness in the lives of migratory students led iSOSY to create several resources that educate and encourage service providers to learn more about this important subject.
+The resources include five lessons focused on mental health, an in-depth look at the role of ACEs (Adverse Childhood Experiences) in the migratory community, state-specific resource sheets, and a growing Personal Wellness Training Package, including the webinars. found on this page.

 The webinar Suicide Prevention: Introduction to Module 8 introduces participants to the important discussion of what service providers can do when confronted with a student who may be exhibiting suicidal thoughts or plans.
 The module includes information from National Suicide Prevention Lifeline's #bethe1to campaign.